-2.3 What Triggers NEPA/GCR?
+3.3 What Triggers NEPA/GCR?

 For NEPA, any major federal action that may significantly affect the quality of the human and natural environment requires NEPA analysis.
-For the U.S. Air Force, a major change may include changes of aircraft, reconfiguration of airspace, construction and/or renovation of facilities, range activities, exercises, or real estate actions.
+For the USAF, a major change may include changes of aircraft, reconfiguration of airspace, construction and/or renovation of facilities, range activities, exercises, or real estate actions.

-For GCR, any proposed action potentially impacting air quality and to be located within an area designated by the EPA as nonattainment or maintenance for the NAAQSs requires a GCR assessment known as a Conformity Evaluation.
+Normally for GCR, any proposed action potentially impacting air quality and to be conducted within an area designated by the EPA as nonattainment or maintenance for the NAAQSs requires a